Curriculum

 Art 8

-Eighth grade art is designed for interested and eager artists to further develop their creativity.
-Students will be provided with a basic understanding of the elements and principles of design as emphasized through the production of original art and the study of art history and contemporary art.
+Eighth grade art is designed for students to explore and experience creative expression, critical evaluation, and to gain a greater appreciation for the visual arts.
+Students will advance their drawing, painting, and sculptural skills and understand the evolution of art movements throughout history and how each movement has transitioned to the next.
 This course is meant to foster a love and appreciation for art, while also nurturing developing skills.
 Students will be introduced to a variety of different media including chalk pastels, oil pastels, graphite, prismacolors, acrylic paints, watercolors, wood, clay, linoleum blocks, canvases, and much more.

 Topics covered: